PaoloVeliz/AutomatizationProjects/automated-file-backup/README.md

 Automate the backup process:

-* Write a Python script that scans the source folder for files.
+* Write a Go script that scans the source folder for files.
 * Copy each file from the source folder to the destination folder.
 * Schedule automatic backups (optional):
 * Implement a basic logging system to keep track of when the backups were performed and which files were copied.